fbpx

 Google itself mandated in November 2022 that new users who send email to a personal Gmail account must set up either SPF or DKIM (Google).
 The search giant performs random SPF checks on emails from new senders to personal Gmail accounts to verify they are authentic.

-Google rejects emails or marks them as spam without at least one of SPF or DKIM in use.
+Google rejects emails or marks them as spam without at least either SPF or DKIM.
 If you are an existing sender, this requirement does not apply.

 Conclusion: Configure Your Email Right